MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 ::: moniker range="> tfs-2018"

 When you add or update work items from Excel, local copies of your work items are created.
-To keep data in sync, its important to refresh your local file when you open it and publish and refresh frequently during a long online session.
+To keep data in sync, it's important to refresh your local file when you open it and publish and refresh frequently during a long online session.

 ::: moniker-end

 ::: moniker range="<= tfs-2018"

 When you add or update work items from Excel or Project, local copies of your work items are created.
-To keep data in sync, its important to refresh your local file when you open it and publish and refresh frequently during a long online session.
+To keep data in sync, it's important to refresh your local file when you open it and publish and refresh frequently during a long online session.

 ::: moniker-end

-The data in the local document at first matches the data in the database, but you or other team members can change the data about work items and cause the two to differ.
+At first, the data in the local document matches the data in the database.
+But you or other team members can change the data about work items and cause the two to differ.
 To view the most recent changes from the database, refresh the document.
-This downloads the latest values in the data store to your local document.
+The refresh downloads the latest values in the data store to your local document.
 To write changes from the document to the database, publish the changes.
 Publishing uploads the changes you made to the work item tracking data store.

 To keep work items in sync from your local data store and Azure Boards, publish and refresh often.